Skip to main content

 About this task

-In ONTAP 9.4 and earlier releases, the scope of the system node autosupport modify command is specific to the node.
-The AutoSupport configuration should be modified on each node in your cluster.
+Note In ONTAP 9.4 and earlier releases, the command system node autosupport modify is specific to each node.
+If your cluster is running ONTAP 9.4 or earlier, you need to enable and configure AutoSupport on each node in the cluster.

 Steps